sebasGarcia/challenge-mole/README.md

-# Computer vision project - Mole detection with Tensorflow.
+# Computer Vision project - Mole detection with TensorFlow.
 Deployment with Streamlit and Heroku

 ## Description